Stiff-person syndrome: Diagnosis

 The same general criteria are used to diagnose paraneoplastic SPS as for the normal form of the condition.
 Once SPS is diagnosed, poor response to conventional therapies and the presence of cancer indicate that it may be paraneoplastic.
 CT scans are indicated for SPS patients who respond poorly to therapy to determine if cancer is the cause.

 A variety of conditions have similar symptoms to SPS, including myelopathies, dystonias, spinocerebellar degenerations, primary lateral sclerosis, neuromyotonia, and some psychogenic disorders.
-Tetanus, neuroleptic malignant syndrome, malignant hyperpyrexia, chronic spinal interneuronitis, serotonin syndrome, multiple sclerosis, Parkinson's disease, and Isaacs syndrome should also be excluded.
+Tetanus, neuroleptic malignant syndrome, malignant hyperpyrexia, chronic spinal interneuronitis, serotonin syndrome, multiple sclerosis, and Parkinson's disease should also be excluded.

 Patients' fears and phobias often incorrectly lead doctors to think their symptoms are psychogenic, and they are sometimes suspected of malingering.
-It takes an average of six years after the onset of symptoms before the disease is diagnosed.
+An average of six years pass after the onset of symptoms before the disease is diagnosed.

 Treatment

-There is no evidence-based criterion for treating SPS, and there have been no large, controlled trials of treatments for the condition.
+No evidence-based treatment has been found for SPS, nor have large, controlled trials of treatments for the condition been conducted.
 The rarity of the disease complicates efforts to establish guidelines.
-However, treatments can either be categorized as GABAergic or Immuno-Therapy.

-GABAergic Therapy

-GABAA agonists, usually diazepam but sometimes other benzodiazepines, are the primary treatment for SPS.
-Drugs that increase GABA activity alleviate muscle stiffness caused by a lack of GABAergic tone.
-They increase pathways that are dependent upon GABA and have muscle relaxant and anticonvulsant effects, often providing symptom relief.
-Because the condition worsens over time, patients generally require increased dosages, leading to more side effects.

-Benzodiazepines

-Benzodiazepines (such as diazepam and clonazepam) are psychoactive drugs that enhance a GABA neurotransmitter's effect at the GABA receptor in enhancing inhibitory circuits.
-The drug has been used as sedative, muscle relaxant, and anticonvulsant.
-Patients with classic or partial SMS and GAD-65-positive antibody have shown improvement in stiffness and spasm symptoms with long-term benzodiazepine treatment.
-However, this change cannot solely be attributed to monotherapy of benzodiazepine as adjunct medications were also commonly administered.
-Currently, diazepam is the mainstay of therapy.
-Most patients respond well to diazepam.

-Oral and Intrathecal Baclofen

-Baclofen, a GABAB agonist, is generally used when individuals taking high doses of benzodiazepines have high side effects.
-In some cases, it has shown improvements in electrophysiological and muscle stiffness when administered intravenously.
-Intrathecal baclofen administration may not have long-term benefits though, and there are potential serious side effects.